jetify-com/devbox/docs/app/docs/cli_reference/devbox_global.md

 Top level command for managing global packages.

 You can use `devbox global` to install packages that you want to use across all your local devbox projects.
-For example -- if you usually use `ripgrep` for searching in all your projects, you can use `devbox add ripgrep` to make it available whenever you start a `devbox shell` without adding it to each project's `devbox.json.`
+For example -- if you usually use `ripgrep` for searching in all your projects, you can use `devbox global add ripgrep` to make it available whenever you start a `devbox shell` without adding it to each project's `devbox.json.`

 You can also use Devbox as a global package manager by adding the following line to your shellrc:

-`exec "$(devbox global shellenv)"`
+`eval "$(devbox global shellenv)"`

 For more details, see [Use Devbox as your Primary Package Manager](../devbox_global.md).